Data Protection - Updated for the GDPR

 This unit emphasises the importance of building and maintaining an effective information governance framework.
 After completing this data protection course unit, learners will understand the definition of 'personal data' and how the legal framework affects the way organisations handle and manage this type of information.
 The unit goes on to inform learners what their responsibilities are under the General Data Protection Regulation (GDPR), Freedom of Information Act and Caldicott principles.

 This unit explains how to comply with various legal requirements as stipulated by the Information Commissioner's Office (ICO).
 After completing this unit, learners will understand the definition of 'personal data' and how the legal framework affects the way organisations handle and manage this type of information.

 Unit 3 - Maintaining Confidentiality

-This unit helps learners focus on how they can contribute to maintaining confidentiality during the course of their everyday work.
+This data protection course unit helps learners focus on how they can contribute to maintaining confidentiality during the course of their everyday work.
 Learners will look at:

 - what makes information confidential

 - how staff can safeguard against breaching confidentiality and consider the consequences of people failing to comply with the policies and procedures in place

 Unit 4 - Information Security and Communication Policy

 The purpose of this unit is to help learners familiarise themselves with their organisation's Information Security and Communication Policy.
 The GDPR course unit explains why all staff need to understand and comply with its requirements and that failure to do so could lead to disciplinary action.

 - the purpose and requirements of an Information Management Policy